-Example - digital property rights - separating the digital property rights from overall property rights.
-These rights are used to define asset ownership in augmented reality based metaverses and can be openly traded. (see Darabase).
+Example: digital property right (PRDs) - The separation of Property Digital Rights from overall property rights.
+These rights are defined as the right to control and monetise the physical asset in augmented reality and metaverses.
+The ownership is tokenized and can be fractionalised and openly traded. (see Darabase).